alphagov/search-api/doc/arch/adr-004-transition-mainstream-to-publishing-api-index.md

 At index time, Rummager will ignore publishing API messages affecting untransitioned formats.

 The nightly update job will update the popularity field of untransitioned formats in the `mainstream` index.
-Then it will copy untransitioned format documents from the `mainstream` index into the `govuk` index.
+It will also copy untransitioned format documents from the `mainstream` index into the `govuk` index (it doesn't matter which order these two things happen).

 Net effect: untransitioned formats are considered in the TF-IDF statistics of transitioned formats, but are not ready to be returned from the `govuk` index themselves.